fransimo/esta-en-todos-nosotros/content_book/docs/about/detailed_cv.md

 # Cultural management experience

-Main artistic activity since 2006 to 2014 was to create, organize, curate and promote participative and collaborative projects for [Barcelona Photobloggers](http://barcelonaphotobloggers.org/), an on-line social network of amateur and professional photographers of Barcelona Area.
+From 2006 to 2014, my main artistic activity involved creating, organizing, curating, and promoting participatory and collaborative projects for  [Barcelona Photobloggers](http://barcelonaphotobloggers.org/), an on-line social network of amateur and professional photographers of Barcelona Area.

 - Transmedia